PhD study

 - in case of excellent results, support in post-doctoral programmes of the Slovak Academy of Sciences, or the offer of a position in a stable scientific institution.

 If you are interested in pursuing a PhD, please contact the supervisor via email.
-Information about the application procedure and dates of admission interviews for doctoral studies can be found on the FSEV UK website
+Information about the application procedure and dates of admission interviews for doctoral studies can be found on the FSEV UK website.
+FSEV UK dates: 30.4.2026, or 15.8.2026.

 Migration Politics and Policies: Determinants of Change, Actors and Dynamics (Mgr., MA Lucia Mýtna Kureková, PhD.)

-Local Responses to Emigration and Diaspora Engagement (Mgr., MA Lucia Mýtna Kureková, PhD.)
+Impact of Emigration and Immigration on Local Governance (Mgr., MA Lucia Mýtna Kureková, PhD.)

-Social and Economic Integration of People with Disabilities (Mgr., MA Lucia Mýtna Kureková, PhD.)
+Decision-Making of High-Skilled Migrants at EU’s Political and Economic Border (Mgr., MA Lucia Mýtna Kureková, PhD.)

 Adaptation Strategies to Changing Skills Demand (Mgr., MA Lucia Mýtna Kureková, PhD.)